yechend/sequence-ai-planning-rl/wiki-template/AI-Method-1.md

 [Back to top](#table-of-contents)

 ### Application

-We modelled the problem as follows:
--	State Definition: A state is defined by three elements: the board layout (10×10 chips), the agent’s current hand, and the available draft cards.
+We modelled the Sequence game as a sequential decision-making problem under uncertainty, where each agent must select an optimal action within a constrained time window (≤1 second per move).

+**State Representation**
+Each state is composed of:
+- The current 10×10 chip board layout, including all player tokens.
+- The agent’s private hand of cards.
+- The public draft card pool available to draw from after each turn.

+**Action Space**
+- Placing a chip using a standard or wild (two-eyed Jack) card.
+- Removing an opponent's chip using a one-eyed Jack.
+- Trading a dead card.

+**Goal State**

--	Goal State: The agent aims to either form two completed sequences or fully occupy all four central tiles.
+The primary win condition is to complete two separate 5-in-a-row sequences, or to fully control the four centre tiles.

+**Heuristic Evaluation Function**

+The agent evaluates each candidate action by simulating its result and scoring the resulting state using a multi-factor heuristic function:

--	Heuristic Function:
+- **Positional Value**:
   - Encourage proximity to centre: adds positional bonus for tiles closer to the centre.
-    - Prioritise alignment potential:
+- **Alignment Scoring**:
-      - +200 for a complete sequence.
+  - +200 for completing a sequence (5+ in a row).
-      -	+90 for four aligned chips with open ends.
+  - +90 for four aligned chips with at least one open end.
-      -	+50 for three aligned with two open ends.
+  - +50 for three aligned chips with two open ends.
-      -	+20 for two aligned with two open ends.
+  - +20 for two aligned chips with two open ends.
-    - Detect and reward fork potential (i.e., multiple alignments).

-No explicit modeling of opponent behavior is used—strategy assumes a reactive opponent, simplifying planning while still performing competitively.
+- **Fork Detection**:
+  - A placement contributing to multiple alignments is given extra weight, promoting sequence overlap or multi-threat positions.
+- **Simulated Draft Draws**:
+  - Since future cards are unknown, the agent samples possible future drafts from the remaining unseen deck, enabling more realistic simulation in multi-step lookaheads.

+**Search Strategy: Two-Step Lookahead**
+Rather than evaluating only the immediate action, the agent performs a two-step GBFS:
+1. Simulate the result of placing/removing/trading a card.
+2. Simulate a likely follow-up action based on a newly randomly drawn draft.
+3. Aggregate the score of both states and select the action leading to the best combined heuristic value.

 [Back to top](#table-of-contents)